karlTGA/vosekast_control/MQTT_JSON.md

 ## JSON payload format

-* There will be different classes to distinguish between sensor data/commands/error messages.
-Each class will publish to a separate topic for easier differentiation.
+* There are different classes to distinguish between sensor data/ logs/ commands/ error messages.
+Each class will publish to a separate topic under /vosekast for easier differentiation.
-	* All sensors publish to their on topic under /status, i.e. /status/Tank_Fuellstand
+	* Sensors publish to their on topic under /status, i.e. vosekast/status/Stock_Tank
-	* All log events will publish to /system_log
+	* All log events will publish to /log, i.e. vosekast/log
-	* Error messages publish to /error
+	* Error messages publish to /error, i.e. vosekast/error/Stock_Tank
-	* Commands will be published to /command
+	* Commands will be published to /command, i.e. vosekast/command/Stock_Tank
 * Data is distinguished by sensor_id and timestamp.

 ```json